Theoretical constraints on tidal triggering of slow earthquakes

-Although this resonance-based framework is intentionally idealized and natural event catalogs are influenced by multiple interacting processes, it establishes the physical plausibility of resonance as a triggering mechanism and delineates the conditions under which it becomes effective.
-This mechanism may operate across a range of natural fault environments, from creeping segments such as the central creeping section of the SAF to regions characterized by ETS.
-Accordingly, the nondimensional parameter ranges identified here, together with local tidal characteristics and background slip rates, provide a practical framework for interpreting observed tidal correlations and for placing constraints on frictional parameters such as $d_c$ and $a\sigma_0$.
-Therefore, while isolating resonance effects in natural observations remains challenging, revisiting this mechanism is nevertheless important given its potential role in shaping event triggering processes.
+Although this resonance-based framework is intentionally idealized and natural event catalogs are influenced by multiple interacting processes, it establishes the physical plausibility of resonance as a triggering mechanism and highlights the conditions under which it becomes effective.
+Accordingly, the nondimensional parameter ranges identified here, together with local tidal characteristics and background slip velocitys, provide a practical framework for interpreting observed tidal correlations and for placing constraints on frictional parameters such as $d_c$ and $a\sigma_0$.
+Therefore, while isolating resonance effects in natural observations remains challenging, revisiting this mechanism is nevertheless important given its potential role in event triggering processes.